fabiocatanese/divergent-readings/content/post/goisforlovers.md

 title = "HUGO TEMPLATE"

 +++
 Hugo uses the excellent [go](http://golang.org/) [html/template](http://golang.org/pkg/html/template/) library for its template engine.
 It is an extremely lightweight engine that provides a very small amount of logic.
 In our experience that it is just the right amount of logic to be able to create a good static website.
 If you have used other template systems from different languages or frameworks you will find a lot of similarities in go templates.

 This document is a brief primer on using go templates.
 The [go docs](http://golang.org/pkg/html/template/) provide more details.
+HELLO WORLD

 ## Introduction to Go Templates